senzlab/iGift/README.md

-## iGift
+## igift

 iGift app on blockchain

 ## install

-we are using pods to get crypto and some other libraries
+we are using pods to setup the libraries

 ```
 # clone